Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice: Introduction

 \section{Introduction}

-In this work we follow up on a recent preprint~\cite{kim2020efficient}.
-The main motivation for the questions in~\cite{kim2020efficient} is to understand how much kinship information can be learned from DNA.
-More concretely~\cite{kim2020efficient} studies the inference problem of recovering ancestral kinship relationships of a population of \textit{extant} (present-day) individuals using only their genetic data for a mathematical generative model of pedigrees and DNA sequences on them.
-The goal is to use this extant genetic data to recover the \textit{pedigree} of the extant population, under our model.
+We follow up on a recent work by Kim et al~\cite{kim2020efficient}., the main motivation of which is to understand how much kinship information can be learned from DNA.
+More concretely, Kim et al. study the inference problem of recovering ancestral kinship relationships of a population of \textit{extant} (present-day) individuals using only their genetic data for a mathematical generative model of pedigrees and DNA sequences on them based on the combinatorial framework of Steel and Hein\cite{steel2006reconstructing} and Thatte and Steel\cite{thatte2008reconstructing}, who also proved a rigorous statement about recovery of idealized pedigree models.
+The goal is to use this extant genetic data to recover the \textit{pedigree} of the extant population under this model.

-To study this question, the paper~\cite{kim2020efficient} introduces an idealized model for generating pedigree data.
+To study this question, Ref.~\citen{kim2020efficient} introduces an idealized model for generating pedigree data.
 The population model they use is a standard random mating model, but the genetic inheritance model assumes that inheritance blocks are of fixed length.
 This removes the additional difficulty of ``phasing" which allows for a rigorous analysis.

-The main contribution of~\cite{kim2020efficient} is to show that under certain conditions, the algorithm proposed in the paper, named {\sc Rec-Gen}, approximately recovers the true, unknown pedigree as well as its genetic content.

-In this paper we take the theoretical analysis in~\cite{kim2020efficient} and study to what extent can it be applied in more realistic settings.
+The main contribution of Ref.~\citen{kim2020efficient} is to show that under certain conditions, the algorithm proposed in the paper, named {\sc Rec-Gen}, approximately recovers the true, unknown pedigree as well as its genetic content.
+There is a huge body of work on pedigree reconstruction, see e.g. Ref.~\citen{thompson00,kirkpatrick2011pedigree,IPED,thompson2013identity,IPED2,shem2014historical,huisman2017pedigree,wang2019pedigree}.
+In contrast to Ref.~\citen{kim2020efficient}, most of this work does not provide theoretical guarantees.
+In this paper we take the theoretical analysis in Ref.~\citen{kim2020efficient} and study to what extent it can be applied in more realistic settings.

-There is a tension between different aspects of the assumptions in~\cite{kim2020efficient}.
+There is a tension between different aspects of the assumptions in Ref.~\citen{kim2020efficient}.
 On one hand, they require a very big pedigree to avoid inbreeding.
 On the other, the algorithm Rec-Gen has cubic running time.
 While in the limit as the pedigree size goes to infinity, this tension disappears, we find that applying the algorithm on simulated data results either in poor accuracy or an infeasible running time.